• Thanksgiving Recipes

 Please see the recipe card for measurements, salt, and black pepper or white pepper.

-Chef's tip on beef broth: Read labels carefully when buying beef broth.
-There is a lot of icky stuff masquerading as broth with unhealthy ingredients made from powders, extracts, filler broths, with funky tastes.
-Two good store brands I've used are Kettle & Fire Beef Bone Broth, Butcher's Bone Broth (beef), and Bonfide Provisions (the frozen one).
-They have clean, high quality ingredients and flavor so check them out for your beef broth needs.
+Chef's tip on beef broth: Not all beef broths are created equal.
+There are many poor quality broths with unhealthy ingredients made from powders, extracts, and filler broths.
+A few I recommend are Kettle & Fire Beef Bone Broth, Butcher's Bone Broth (beef), and Bonfide Provisions (check freezer sections).
+They have clean, high quality ingredients and flavor.
+Be sure to read labels.

 Substitutions and Variations

-• For baked turkey meatballs, use this recipe.
+• Homemade option - For baked turkey meatballs, use this recipe.

-• No fresh garlic?
+• Garlic - No fresh on hand?
 Garlic powder will do in a pinch, ¼ teaspoon per clove.

-For another dlicious dish with mushrooms, try mushroom duxelles, a classic French spread.
+For another delicious dish with mushrooms, try mushroom duxelles, a classic French spread.

 If you love savory, creamy sauces, try my recipe for sour cream pork chops (it uses creme fraiche too).